 The Board of Directors has fixed the number of directors of the Company at thirteen.
-At our Annual Meeting, six directors will be elected.
-P.L.
-Davies, H.E.
-DeLoach, Jr., E.H.
-Lawton, III, and J.E.
-Linville have been nominated to hold office for the next three years their terms expiring at the Annual Shareholders' Meeting in 2018, or when their successors are duly elected and qualify to serve.
-S. Nagarajan has been nominated to hold office for two years, his term expiring at the Annual Shareholders' Meeting in 2017.
-R.G.
-Kyle has been nominated to hold office for one year, his term expiring at the Annual Shareholders' Meeting in 2016.
-Mr. Nagarajan and Mr. Kyle, elected by the Board of Directors in Feburary 2015, have not been previously elected by shareholders and were recommended to the Corporate Governance and Nominating Committee by our Executive Chairman based on an external search.
-The proxy agents intend to vote FOR the election of the six persons named above unless you withhold authority to vote for any or all of the nominees.
+At our Annual Meeting, four directors will be elected.
+J.R.
+Haley, R.G.
+Kyle, M.J.
+Sanders and T.E.
+Whiddon have been nominated to hold office for the next three years, their terms expiring at the Annual Shareholders' Meeting in 2019, or when their successors are duly elected and qualify to serve.
+The proxy agents intend to vote FOR the election of the four persons named above unless you withhold authority to vote for any or all of the nominees.
 The Board of Directors recommends that you vote FOR each nominee.